-Children play safely in the securely gated garden.
 Children are kept safe when out walking because the childminder reinforces responsible road safety behaviour, such as always using designated crossings and reminding children to stop, look and listen.

 Children are protected because the childminder has a sufficient understanding of appropriate child protection procedures which she will put into practice if necessary.